apecloud/kubeblocks/docs/user_docs/kubeblocks-for-postgresql/observability/alert.md

 :::

-### Step 2.
-Configure the receiver
+### Configure the receiver

-To improve usability, `kbcli` develops the `alert` subcommand to simplify the receiver configuration.
+To improve ease of use, `kbcli` develops the `alert` subcommand to simplify the receiver configuration.
 You can set the notification channels and receivers by the `alert` subcommand.
 This subcommand also supports condition filters, such as cluster names and severity levels.
 After the configuration succeeds, it takes effect without restarting the service.

 Add an alert receiver.

    ```bash
    kbcli alert add-receiver --webhook='xxx' --cluster=xx --severity=xx
    ```